zeroc-ice/ice-demos/swift/iOS/README.md

 - [library](./library)

-  This demo is an iOS client for the [Database/library](../../java/Database/library) server.
+  This demo is an iOS client for the [Database/library](../../java/Database/library) demo.

 [1]: https://doc.zeroc.com/technical-articles/general-topics/chat-demo